Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

       Timeline Auto Keyframe.

-   The record button (red dot) enables something called *Auto Keyframe*:
+   The record button enables *Auto Keyframe*:
    It will add and/or replace existing keyframes for the active object when you transform it in the 3D View.

-   For example, when enabled, first set the *Time Cursor* to the desired frame, then move an object in the 3D View, or set a new value for a property in the UI.
+   For example, when enabled, first set the *Playhead* to the desired frame, then move an object in the 3D View, or set a new value for a property in the UI.

    When you set a new value for the properties,